 The university will supply a copy of the student's academic transcript for a nominal fee upon written request from the student.
+All financial accounts must be paid in full or satisfactory arrangements made before transcripts will be released.
 Refer to the Transcript Request page under the Office of the Registrar on the ACU website for further details.